globus-labs/covid-nlp/README.md

 * smiles - The oBabel canonical SMILES as retrieved from pubchem
 * pubchem_id - The PubChem ID of the molecule if available
 * similarity_calculated - `1` if similarities have been calculated to other databases, `0` otherwise
+* release - The first release in which the row of information was available

 Note that similarities will be calculated to the databases available from the The [nCov-Group Data Repository](https://2019-ncovgroup.github.io/data/), and made available in future releases.